michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_os_devlog_1.md

 general how the machine I'm writing this for works.
 I know that the PI ships with an open source Linux based OS and bootloader, so figuring how all that works and booting it in qemu is probably a good start.
 At least that way I know the code works so I can use that to figure out my environment.
-Plus if I'm going to write bootloader and a kernel I need to at least understand the boot process of the machine I'm writing them for I think.
+Plus if I'm going to write a bootloader and a kernel I need to at least understand the boot process of the machine I'm writing them for I think.

 So...I'm trying to boot an OS on qemu, but I don't know anything about the OS other than that it's Linux based.
 Maybe I can gin up some muscle memory from setting up Arch or something.
 I guess I'll